 - Earn a competitive advantage

 - Identify customer frustrations

 - Recognize techniques that work and ones that don’t

-Have an experienced salesperson or manager facilitate these interactive sales training sessions.
+Have an experienced salesperson or manager facilitate these sales training sessions.
 They can point out important items that trainees might miss and can provide a well-rounded perspective.

 The best systems even provide functionality for shared video training and offline training, as well.

 Luckily, Continu is an LMS that provides your sales managers and instructors with everything they need to implement effective sales training.